 “There are quite literally so many options and tools at your disposal that trying to map everything on to a controller could quite easily turn into a muddled mess,” wrote our reviwer, Shawn Petraschuk.
 “Considering that you quite often get yourself into situations where a split second could result in success or death it was nice to be able to execute your plan of attack with relative ease.”

 So Splinter Cell fans, do you think that this is legit?
 If so then how excited are you for another Splinter Cell game?
 What features would you want in the next game?
-Do you want this to be a reboot or a direct sequel to Splinter Cell: Blacklist?
+Do you want this to be a reboot or a direct sequel to Blacklist?
 Let us know your thoughts in the comments section below!